Landmine Marathon: Formation, "Demos" and "Wounded"(2005–2006)

 Wounded was recorded by Ryan Butler at Arcane in March 2006, and it was released in July 2006.
 The band celebrated the release with its first full United States tour.
 Upon completion of their summer tour, Saylor left the band and was replaced by longtime friend and engineer Ryan Butler.

-"Rusted Eyes Awake" and “Sovereign Descent” (2007–2010)
+"Rusted Eyes Awake" and "Sovereign Descent" (2007–2010)

-With the addition of Butler to Landmine Marathon’s lineup, songwriting evolved to include more structured songwriting and the use of guitar solos.
-February of 2007 saw the release of a split EP with Bay Area thrashers Scarecrow, which was released by Level Plane Records.
+With the addition of Butler to Landmine Marathon's lineup, songwriting evolved to include more structured songwriting and the use of guitar solos.
+February 2007 saw the release of a split EP with Bay Area thrashers Scarecrow, which was released by Level Plane Records.